Mage4564/RushilR_BSE_Portfolio/index.md

 | Anika M | Harker Upper School | Business & Computer Science | Rising Junior

 # Reflection
-reflecting my time at bluestampp... (didn't finish everything but i learned a lot and i am very proud of what i was able to make in just three weeks)
+My time at BlueStamp was both fun and extremely informative.
+I learned so many new things from what a Rasperry Pi is and to how to use an API.
+Although I did not get to finish everything that I had planned for my Smart Mirror project, I learned so much and I'm very proud of what I was able to make in just three weeks.
+I really value all the lessons I learned this summer and I know that I will be using them again in the future.
+If you scroll below, you can see my journey working on this project and how I was able to tackle the problems I ran into.

 # Smart Mirror Monitor
 Final Design